How to Relieve Neck Pain: A Complete Guide to Solutions

 3. Stress & Tension

 When anxiety strikes, your body reacts by tightening muscles, particularly in the neck and shoulders.
-This response creates a cycle of stiffness and discomfort that only worsens over time.
-The unconscious clenching, often coupled with shallow breathing, cuts off blood flow and keeps tension locked in key areas like the uppertrapezius and suboccipital muscles.
+This response creates a cycle of stiffness and discomfort that only becomes more severe.
+The unconscious clenching, often coupled with shallow breathing, cuts off blood flow and keeps tension locked in key areas like the upper trapezius and suboccipital muscles.

 4. Injuries & Accidents